ertyr/RecSys_group10/humanLog.md

 2. After talking with the group I am working on generating synthetic groups
     - finnished the code in the second las ipynb cell
     - TODO: transfer from ipynb cell to util.py function

+# 6 Octobre, 2023
+1. Finnished 2. from 5th Octobre
+    - additionally set the